 - Once cool enough to handle, take heaped tbs sized balls and roll into cylinders the size of a fat thumb.
 You should be able to make around 20 croquettes that size but you can make them any size or shape you like.
 I found rinsing my hands every 4-5 croquettes made the sticky mix easier to handle.

 - Put the croquettes in the freezer for 20mins to firm up a little and make the breading process easier.

 - Toast the panko breadcrumbs in a pan with a little olive oil.
 This step is optional but does give the breadcrumbs that lovely golden color.
 Otherwise, you can fry the croquettes instead of oven baking, or use whole wheat panko which are darker in color.
 Baby will also unlikely care if you bake the white breadcrumbs just as they are, it's only us adults that expect breadcrumbs to be golden!

 - Remove your 'fat thumbs' from the freezer, dip in a egg and roll in the breadcrumbs to complete each croquette.

 - Bake for 20mins on a tray lined with parchment paper, turning at half time.

 - Wait for them to cool before serving to those hungry babies!
 I fed them cold to my boys straight from the fridge the following day and froze the rest for another time.

-The spiced vegetable croquettes are a little labor intensive, but they freeze so well, I highly recommend making loads.
-I then just reheat from frozen on a baking tray… it’s good to know I always have something healthy I know the Twins will eat in the freezer.
-I’ve been freezing in the pint-sized Ball jars (check the labeling as to which jars are freezer friendly) which make a good batch size for heating up.
+The croquettes are a little labor-intensive, but they freeze so well, I highly recommend making loads!
+I then just reheat from frozen on a baking tray.
+I reheat at 400℉ for around 20mins until hot in the center.
+It’s good to know I always have something healthy the little ones will eat, ready to go in the freezer.
+I’ve been freezing them in the pint-sized Ball jars (check the labeling as to which jars are freezer friendly) which make a good batch size for heating up.

-I’ve made these so many times now I can do it with my eyes closed, they are totally worth the work!
+I’ve made these so many times now I can do it with my eyes closed and they are totally worth the work!